Get The Black Friday & Cyber Monday Deal

 Mother of All Breaches: (MOAB)

-Yet another attack which happened in January earlier this year was dubbed the Mother of All Breaches after a whopping 26 billion records got leaked.
-User information from well-known companies like LinkedIn, Twitter, and, Adobe among others were compromised.
+Yet another attack which happened in January earlier this year was dubbed the Mother of All Breaches after a whopping * *26 billion records got leaked. ** User information from well-known companies like LinkedIn - who is now using your data to train its AI -, Twitter, and, Adobe among others were compromised.
+Beyond manually trying to remove your data from the internet there are other steps you can take in addition to stay safe moving forward.

 Given that these breaches are so huge and that large companies are affected – companies which many of us have an account with – it might seem pointless to invest in safeguarding your digital identity.
 But the opposite is true: